LucachuTW/PIC-book-notes/labmodule08/README-CDA.md

 NOTE: Include two full paragraphs describing your implementation approach by answering the questions listed below.

 What does your implementation do?

+The project's various components are now also capable of intercommunicating using the CoAP protocol, expanding their communication options.
 How does your implementation work?

+A dedicated module, CoapServerGateway, has been introduced to oversee the initialization and continuous operation of the CoAP server functionality.

 ### Code Repository and Branch